abdelnour13/email_spam_ssl/readme.md

      ```

-2. Open your web browser and navigate to `http://localhost:8000/docs` to access the API documentation (You can also test the api using this page).
+2. Open your web browser and navigate to `http://localhost:8000/docs` to access the API documentation (you can also test the api using this page).

 3. Test the API by sending a POST request to `http://localhost:8000/predict` with the following JSON payload:

     ```json
     {
-      "email": "This is a spam email!"
+      "email_text": "This is a spam email!"
     }
     ```